Complete Guide To Ant Keeping

 This simple type of setup creates an environment very similar to the one they experience in nature inside the claustral chamber, replicating the same amount of humidity, space, and light.

-The test tube setup also gives the ant keeper the chance to see inside the chamber, facilitating the monitoring of the situation and progress of your beloved founding queen ants!
+The test tube setup also allows the ant keeper to see inside the chamber, facilitating the monitoring of the situation and progress of your beloved founding queen ants!

 What You Need****

-Test tubes come in a lot of sizes.
-The main factor for deciding which size is right for you, is the size of the queen you want to put in there.
+Test tubes come in a variety of sizes.
+The main factor for deciding which size is right for you is the size of the queen you want to put in there.
 For most species of ants, a standard-size test tube will do the trick.

 Don’t worry if you don’t have the exact recommended size for your species, the queen is very adaptable, and will surely lay eggs even in a slightly smaller or slightly larger chamber!